gregjurman/odoo-extras/README.md

 -----------------------

 * sale_require_docs - Sales Orders must have supporting documentation
 attached prior to being a confirmed sale.
+Also adds a tracking button to Stock Operations Tree View.

 Warehouse Addons